 Abba Father is absolutely protective of His own children as well.
 Those who look to Him with innocence, honesty, and humility inspire His parental instincts.
 It is genuine humility that is the one major characteristics of becoming as a little child!

 The word humble in the Hebrew means ‘to bend the knee’.
 Bending the knee will bring a person’s face, and their disposition, closer to the ground — their face will naturally be closer to the floor.
 When someone is genuinely humble, they are also what we would call meek and lowly in heart (Matthew 11:29).

 When we are lowly, then we are often empty and deflated — that is, we are not puffed up with our own self-importance or selfishness.
-Sometimes, it takes painful suffering and difficulties to, at last, be humble enough to be open to instruction, and willing to be taught!
-[Remember Psalms 89.]
+Sometimes, it takes painful suffering and difficulties to, at last, be humble enough to receive instruction, and be willing to BE taught!
+[See Psalms 89:30-32.]

 We all know that pride is a troublesome flaw.
-Father does not like pride.
-In fact, He resists those who are prideful!
+Father does not like pride!
+In fact, He resists and opposes those who are prideful!
 But, He gives grace to those who are humble (1Peter 5:5).